Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 - To promote information sharing about the coffee distribution chain

-- To allow members to add coffees to the resource database and track which coffees are most popular
+- To allow members to add coffees to the resource database and track coffees and new trends.
 <br>
 <hr>